HOW MUCH DOES IT COST? – FEES

 WHAT DO I NEED TO KNOW ABOUT ONLINE THERAPY?

-You need to live in either Ontario or BC to be eligible for online therapy with me.
+You need to live in either Ontario to be eligible for online therapy with me.

 HOW DO I GET THE MOST OUT OF THERAPY?